 - Financial services - recruiters such as Barclays, Citigroup, Deloitte, J.P.
 Morgan and Morgan Stanley are looking for IT graduates to work with the latest technologies.
 These include jobs with a focus on artificial intelligence (AI), cloud services, virtual reality software development, robotics process automation, user experience (UX) or analytics.

 - Manufacturing - multinational engineering companies in the oil, pharmaceuticals, automotive and energy industries need IT specialists to work on the processes and technologies that underpin their operations.
 For instance, aerospace and defence innovator MBDA requires software engineers with programming language skills.

 - Public sector - local authorities, central government and the National Health Service (NHS) all recruit IT professionals to keep their systems running smoothly, deliver projects and analyse data efficiently so it can be used to make major decisions.

 - Retail - major online and high street retailers such as Amazon, Tesco, TJX Europe and John Lewis look to technology graduates to develop new systems and apps, while rolling out technological solutions that satisfy their customers' needs.

 Where can I find IT jobs in the UK?

-Most employers expect you to have gained some technical knowledge of IT, although any relevant work experience or internship would be beneficial as you seek to land your first role.
+Most employers expect you to have gained some technical knowledge of IT, although any relevant work experience or internship would be beneficial as you seek your first role.

-You can search for graduate jobs in IT or visit the websites of major IT and telecommunications companies to browse job opportunities.
-Vacancies for entry-level and graduate jobs can also be found on specialist IT recruitment sites including:
+Vacancies for entry-level and graduate jobs can also be found on specialist IT recruitment sites, including:

 IT jobs in the public sector can be found on websites such as:

 In addition, you can look for IT vacancies on general jobs websites, as employers across all sectors require graduates to fill IT and computing roles in their organisations.